teuben/nemo/README.md

 ## Optional Packages

-Packages we optionally use (sometimes also installed in $NEMO/opt via its code in $NEMO/local):
+Packages we optionally use (sometimes also installed in $NEMO/opt with source code in $NEMO/local):

 	 PGPLOT:    ascl:1103.002
 	 CFITSIO:   ascl:1010.001